martin-banks/game-snake/README.md

+#### CODING CHALLENGE
 # game-snake
-Remake of the classic game snake in JavaScript
+Remake the classic game snake in JavaScript

-I'm not trying to create the best version of this game, this a quick remake to see if I can ...
+I'm not trying to create the best version of this game or introduce anything, this a quick coding challenge to understand a write the logic behind a simple game.

+### Key targets
+	[x] Programatically create a game board.
+	[x] Create a snake that continuously moves in a single direction [x] If the snake runs into itself or a wall, the game game is over [x] Food spawns randomly on the game board, when the snake eats the food (front of snake hits food) the snake will grow by one frame
+	[x] Record the players scores for each game session and write to local storage

+### Bonus points
+	Game options for
+		[x] Grid size
+		[x] Game speed
+		[x] Use walls

+--

+# Learning points
+#### Array manipulation.
+The basic approach I took with this was to consider each aspect of the game as a series of arrays; the board is an aray of rows, each row is an array of columns.
+The snake is an array of coordinates and coordinates are an array of values.

+This was a great refresher of working with arrays some of which I haven't used in projects before.

+#### The 'this' keyword
+Using 'this' in the factory functions has forced me to consider scope more while coding, it still feels a bit like trap waiting to trip trip me up but much more confident around it now.

+--

 # How to play
 ## Goal
-Make your snake as big as possible.
-Use the arrow keys to move around the game board eating food.
+Make your snake as big as possible!
+Use the arrow keys to change direction eating food as it appears.
 The more you eat thi higher your score and the bigger the snake grows.

 ## Controls
 Your snake never tops moving! use the arrow keys to move in that direction.

 ## Winning
-Bragging rites only, play as long as you can
+Bragging rites only, scores are stored locally try and beat your personal best

 ## Losing
 Game ends if you hit the woll or yourself, choose you path wisely and don't get trapped

+--

 # Tech
-Vanilla Javascript (using ES6 features) web app
+Written in vanilla Javascript (using ES6 features) and a little css, no fancy libraries or build tools we used, harmed or created in this game.

+_NOTE_
+This game requires a modern browser (Chrome, Firefox, Safari) and a keyboard to play.
+Mobile devices are not supported

 ## Setup
 Creates a grid of divs each with a unique combination of row and columns attributes as tile type.